More stories

 Borage 1

-Many herbs have edible flowers than can be used as a colorful garnish for salads and for both sweet and savory dishes.
+Many herbs have edible flowers that can be used as a colorful garnish for salads and sweet and savory dishes.
 Add herb flowers to delicate salads and salad herbs such as lamb’s lettuce and chervil.
-Tip: toss the leaves of a salad you plan to add herbs to first then add dressing then […] More
+Tip: toss the leaves of a salad you plan to add herbs to first then add dressing then add edible […] More

 Lemon Herbs to Grow and Cook